The Linq: Flamingo Capri (1959–1979)

 The property began as the $2-million, 180-room Flamingo Capri motel, owned by George E. Goldberg and Bill Capri.
 The motel was built directly north of the Flamingo Hotel and Casino, where Capri was an employee.
+The original Flamingo agreed to provide hotel services to guests at the Capri.

-The motel began construction in May 1959, with a planned completion date of August 15, 1959.
+The motel began construction in May 1959, and opened on October 30 of that year.
 Douglas Honnold and John Rex, both of Beverly Hills, California, were the architects.
 Maurice N. Aroff of Beverly Hills was the general contractor.
-The Flamingo Capri opened in 1959.
-The original Flamingo agreed to provide hotel services to guests at the Capri.
+Capri departed the property soon after the opening, with Goldberg becoming the sole owner and operator.
+The Flamingo Capri Restaurant was added in 1964.

 Ralph Engelstad purchased the motel in 1971, and added a casino in 1972.
 Prior to the addition of a casino, the motel had 250 employees.
 In 1973, four motel buildings from the Flamingo Capri were relocated and converted to become part of Engelstad's other property, the Kona Kai motel.
 Engelstad's construction company added a three-story wing at the east end of the motel, as well as a northern addition, both of which opened in 1974 along with the Shangri-la pool.

 By 1976, the motel was being operated as part of the Best Western hotel chain, while retaining the Flamingo Capri name.
 An expansion project was underway in early 1977.
 It included the 19-story Imperial Palace Tower, which opened in July 1977, increasing the number of rooms from 300 to 650.
 A second phase of expansion began later in 1977, following the partial demolition of the Flamingo Capri motel.
 The expansion would include a new casino building and a showroom.
 There were plans to eventually rename the Flamingo Capri as the Imperial Palace.
 The Flamingo Capri's eastern motel structure continued operating for more than three decades under the Imperial Palace name.